 The sign-up process

 Simply emulate the sign-up process that professionals use.
 First, go through the sign-up process for someone else’s list who has a popular blog and email list.
 What do you notice?

-Then you’re directed to another page that tells you to check your email.
+3 – Then you’re directed to another page that tells you to check your email.
 This is the “thank you” page.

-When you click the link to confirm, you’re then sent to a “thank you” page.
+5 – When you click the link to confirm, you’re then sent to a page that verifies you’ve signed up.

 Check your email